zcash/zips/zip-####.rst

    to operate the Community Advisory Panel and SHOULD work toward making it more representative and independent (more on that below).

-8. From 1st January 2022, a portion of the MG Slice shall be allocated to a Discretionary Budget, which may be disbursed for expenses reasonably related to the administration of Major Grants.
+8. From 1st January 2022, a portion of the MG allocation shall be allocated to a Discretionary Budget, which may be disbursed for expenses reasonably related to the administration of Major Grants.
 The amount of funds allocated to the Discretionary Budget SHALL be decided by the ZF's Community Advisory Panel or